ShaneCurcuru/slides/client/TheApacheWay-PHL-2017.md

 as being an act of the ASF as a foundation, and not just a bunch of individual developers.

-Voting to speed consensus... it can be OK in some cases, but where possilbe we prefer to work through to a better consensus.
+Voting to speed consensus... it can be OK in some cases, but where possible we prefer to work through to a better consensus.
 Some projects choose as a whole community to use votes more often, but it's not required.